slac-lcls/lclstreamer/README.md

 **Note**: When using SLURM, update the sink node URL in your configuration file to match the hostname of the node allocated for your sink job.
 Both hostname and port can be customized using `--hostname` and `--port` options if needed.

-The pull script (`examples/psana_pull_script.py`) auto-detects the hostname and provides comprehensive data inspection with configurable network endpoints for flexible deployment across heterogeneous computing environments.
+Use `examples/psana_pull_script.py` for basic HDF5 data reception, or `examples/psana_pull_script_inspect.py` for comprehensive data inspection with hostname auto-detection and configurable network endpoints for flexible deployment across heterogeneous computing environments.

 ### Deployment